 v Identity thieves use their own address and YOUR information above.

 In our office, we are working hard to protect your identity.
 Please make sure to use all of the resources we have in place to protect you:

 v Do NOT e-mail your tax documents to me or anyone else.

-v Use ShareFile to send paperwork with personal information to my office <--CALL us for link to send documents or see in any office e-mail.
+v Use ShareFile to send paperwork with personal information to my office <--CALL us for link to send documents or see link in any office e-mail.

 o Do NOT fax information with Social Security numbers to my office.
 Whenever possible, we will block-out all Social Security numbers, it is then safe to use fax or e-mail delivery.